abusuioc/hms-start-hacking/README.md

 # Huawei Mobile Services starter project for native Android
-Welcome to Huawei's workshop at [HackZurich 2021](https://www.hackzurich.com/) !

-You have a bunch of fresh ideas and you aspire to make them possible with the help of the [Huawei Mobile Services](https://developer.huawei.com/consumer/en/hms) (HMS).
-We feel your enthusiasm - that's why we prepared this starter project that will allow you to start coding *immediately* and avoid time consuming configuration steps.
+This project takes care of all the needed configuration so that you can start coding right away using the [Huawei Mobile Services](https://developer.huawei.com/consumer/en/hms) (HMS) SDKs.
+We mostly use this project during hackathons.

+Basically, the starter project is a native Android skeleton app that:

+- has the main featured HMS Kits added as dependencies (just comment out those you need)

+- has all needed permissions added to the Android manifest

+- streamlines the connection to an [App Gallery](https://consumer.huawei.com/en/mobileservices/appgallery/) account which is needed by the HMS SDKs

+- when started, does a self test to check if everything is properly configured

 ### I'm in!

 1. fork/clone this project

-2. visit the workshop Slack channel [#03_ws04_huawei](https://hackzurich2021.slack.com/archives/C02ALK7DHPA)
-3. look for the file with secrets ([direct link ](https://hackzurich2021.slack.com/files/U02DJ2Z2C9L/F02FKD83SMA/secrets_to_unzip_in_project_root.zip))
+2. ask for the file with secrets `🕵`

-4. unzip the file into the project's *root* directory
+3. unzip the file into the project's *root* directory

-5. start coding!
+4. start coding!

-### What just happened?
-Am I really ready to go?

-Yes!!
-The starter project is a native Android skeleton app that:

-- has the main HMS Kits added as dependencies
-- has all relevant permissions added to the Android manifest
-- connects to a shared account on [App Gallery](https://consumer.huawei.com/en/mobileservices/appgallery/) which is needed by the majority of the HMS Kits
-- when started, does a self test to check if everything is properly configured

-The file with secrets is the link between the starter project and the shared account.
-It contains:
+### What's this file with secrets about?

+It streamlines the connection to a shared App Gallery account so that you don't have to create and configure one yourself.
+It's basically a zip containing 3 files:

-- the `agconnect-services.json` configuration file
+- the`agconnect-services.json` configuration file needed by any HMS SDK

-- the signing configuration needed to authenticate this app to use HMS services
+- the signing configuration needed to authenticate the project to App Gallery the cloud related functions:

+  - a Java keystore containing the signing key

+  - the *keystore.properties* file that unlocks the keystore and it's referenced from within *app/build.gradle*

+If you're participating in a hackathon, simply ask the Huawei devrel team at the event for the zip file and extract it in the root of the project.
+Alternatively, you could generate the 3 needed files yourself and thus link the project to your own App Gallery account.

-### But I don't have a Huawei HMS test device ...
+### What if I don't have a Huawei HMS test device?

-There are solutions.
+There are solutions:

-1. If you're participating on-site, ask for a test device at the Huawei booth
+1. If you're participating on-site, ask for a test device from the Huawei devrel team at the event
-2. Download and temporary install HMS Core on your own Android device from [here](https://appgallery.cloud.huawei.com/appdl/C10132067)
+2. Download and temporary install HMS Core on your own generic Android device from [here](https://appgallery.cloud.huawei.com/appdl/C10132067)
 3. [Cloud Debugging](https://developer.huawei.com/consumer/en/doc/development/Tools-Guides/CloudDebugging-introduction) : this requires you to actually own/create a Huawei ID, but once that's done, you can just download the [HMS Toolkit Android Studio plugin](https://developer.huawei.com/consumer/en/doc/development/Tools-Guides/installation-0000001050145206) and access physical devices in the cloud